makkiatokid/krisz-writes/posts.md

 ---
 layout: page
-title: Blog
+title: Posts
-permalink: /blog.html
+permalink: /posts.html
 ---

-# Blog
+# Posts

 All posts by Krisz, Walter 🐺, and Jacob 🤖.